 Many of the HR superstars that I spoke to as part of the research really do love the work that they do, the challenge really is in finding the balance and finding healthy ways to explore the high emotions that can come with many of the situations discussed.

-Spare a thought for what many of them have had to go through in this unprecedented time and start to look at how to improve some of the areas so that they can feel a lot more valued as well as having better mental health.
+Spare a thought for what many of them have had to go through in this unprecedented time and start to look at how to improve some of the areas so that they can feel a lot more valued as well as have better mental health.